-Term Definition grant A grant is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a) under which relevant money or other CRF money, is to be paid to a grantee other than the Commonwealth b) which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity Is the project /tasks /services that the Grantee is required to undertake with the grant money.
-It is described in the Grant Agreement. grant agreement Sets out the relationship between the parties to the agreement, and specifies the details of the grant. grant opportunity A notice published on GrantConnect advertising the availability of Commonwealth grants. grant program May be advertised within the 'Forecast Opportunity' (FO) section of GrantConnect to provide a consolidated view of associated grant opportunities and provide strategic context for specific grant opportunities grantee An individual/organisation that has been awarded a grant. invitee An individual/organisation that has been invited to apply for a specific grant opportunity.
+Term Definition grant A grant is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a) under which relevant money or other Consolidated Revenue Fund (CRF) money, is to be paid to a grantee other than the Commonwealth b) which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives. grant activity Is the project /tasks /services that the grantee is required to undertake with the grant money.
+It is described in the Grant Agreement. grant agreement Grant agreement means the contract template used by Australian Government entities to set out the mutual obligations relating to the provision of the grant.
+The Australian Government is standardising and streamlining grant agreements between the Commonwealth and grantees to allow grantees to engage more easily and efficiently with the Commonwealth. grant opportunity A notice published on GrantConnect advertising the availability of Commonwealth grants. grant program May be advertised within the 'Forecast Opportunity' (FO) section of GrantConnect to provide a consolidated view of associated grant opportunities and provide strategic context for specific grant opportunities grantee An individual/organisation that has been awarded a grant. immigrants/ non- citizens A person who is not an Australian citizen invitee An individual/organisation that has been invited to apply for a specific grant opportunity.
 Microfinance Products Safe and affordable financial products that are not available through mainstream providers of financial services.
-Includes No Interest Loan Scheme, StepUp (provides low interest loans), Saver Plus (matched savings scheme) and Microenterprise Development (supports the development of small businesses).
+Includes No Interest Loan Scheme, StepUp (provides low interest loans), Saver Plus (matched savings scheme) and

+Term Definition Microenterprise Development (supports the development of small businesses).
 PBS Program Described within the entity's Portfolio Budget Statement, PBS programs each link to a single outcome and provide transparency for funding decisions.
 These high level PBS programs often comprise a number of lower level, more publicly recognised programs, some of which will be Grant Programs.
-A PBS Program may have more than one Grant

-Term Definition Program associated with it, and each of these may have one or more grant opportunities selection criteria Comprise eligibility criteria and assessment criteria. selection process The method used to select potential grantees.
+A PBS Program may have more than one Grant Program associated with it, and each of these may have one or more grant opportunities selection criteria Comprise eligibility criteria and assessment criteria. selection process The method used to select potential grantees.
 This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria and/or the assessment criteria.